anitab-org/anitab-forms-backend/README.md

 - To **interact** with docker containers use ``docker exec -it {container id} bash`` from your terminal.
 Container id can be found using ``docker ps``.

 ## Documentation
+Documentation for the project is hosted [here](https://osp-backend-docs.surge.sh/). `Docusaurus` has been used for maintaining the documentation of the project.

-- Read the [Meeting minutes](https://docs.google.com/document/d/1JSyAr9bO4hJJxFvThvn_LVjW0KcEspXpzvWULRC_xJE/edit) notes from our open sessions about the project.
+- Read the [Meeting minutes](https://docs.google.com/document/d/1YF13IbBrU1ln4ZF1fOpgb-xGRgIF6tZLSjIBQgDmN7k/edit) notes from our open sessions about the project.
 - For setting up the project locally watch [this video](https://youtu.be/_b2RQGbYN9w).
 - To learn about the project's initial features, watch the video of [project demonstration](https://youtu.be/3A746GppZ0Y).
 - [Design and Mocks Google Drive folder](https://drive.google.com/drive/folders/1MybSH3f8peXGUSRxhDydDtoAi8WJL1th).